act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 - determine the contrast ratio of the text color and the calculated semi-opaque color.
 - determine if it meets the required contrast ratio.

-(semi-opaque backgrounds are often employed to help provide sufficitent contrast with a variable background such as an image, where the poorest contrast would be where part of that variable background is the same shade as the text color)
+(semi-opaque backgrounds are often employed to help provide sufficient contrast with a variable background such as an image, where the poorest contrast would be where part of that variable background is the same shade as the text color)

 ### Step 6